Online, Mid-August until Mid-September

-During this free two-unit summer course, Seattle University faculty from multiple academic disciplines will explore some of the biggest issues facing Seattle and our nation.
+During this two-unit course, Seattle University faculty from multiple academic disciplines will explore some of the biggest issues facing Seattle and our nation.
 Whether you’ve grown up in Seattle or have never visited, this course will provide a unique and provocative exploration of Seattle’s many contradictions.

 The issues and challenges addressed in this course include:

 The learning objectives for each student to achieve by the completion of this course are to:

 There will be no letter grade for this course.
 This is a credit/fail course.
 To receive the two credits for this course you will need to:

 Questions?
 See the FAQ below or contact email@example.com with subject line Engaging Seattle.

 What does it cost to participate?
 The course is free for all registered incoming undergraduate students.
 In addition, all readings and other materials will be provided for free.